 Over the years, my cleaning schedule printable has totally taken on a life of its own.
-I first started publishing these schedules in 2012 – and they have most definitely changed over the years.
-By far the most popular one has been the one I published in the summer of 2015.
+I first started publishing these schedules in 2012 - and they have most definitely changed over the years.
+By far the most popular one has been the home cleaning schedule I published in the summer of 2015.
 That one has hundreds of thousands of views/pins and was the inspiration behind my first ebook, Journey to Clean.
-It continues to be the most popular post I’ve published in my almost 9 years of blogging!
+It continues to be the most popular post I've published in my almost 9 years of blogging!

 But, it has honestly been in need of an update for some time now.
 I've revised it a little bit each time I've had published a new version of Journey to Clean, so there have been some additions and omissions over the years as needs have changed.
 Many of you long-time readers know that we have lived in quite a collection of homes over the years - everything from a garden home, to an apartment, to a ranch-style house, and now a 2-story home (that we plan to be in for a long, long time).
 So, as my needs have changed, I've kind of learned that there are lots of different requirements in cleaning different types of homes.
 I've tried to kind of integrate all of these into my cleaning schedule as I change it, just so it accommodates lots of different families.